45th Infantry Division (United States): World War II

+WWII division organization

+Square division

-On 16 September 1940, the 45th Infantry Division was federalized by President Roosevelt.
-It was one of four National Guard divisions to be federalized that day, alongside the 30th, the 41st and 44th Infantry Divisions, originally for a one-year period.
-Its men immediately began basic combat training at Fort Sill.
-It was intended that the division remain at Fort Sill only temporarily, with a new site for the division being chosen near Abilene, Texas, named Camp Barkeley.
+On 16 September February 1940, the 45th Division was inducted into federal service at home stations.
+It was one of four National Guard divisions to be inducted into federal service for a one-year period that day.
+The other divisions were the 30th Division, 41st Division and 44th Division.
+After being inducted into federal service the 45th Division assembled at Fort Sill in Oklahoma, where it immediately began basic combat training.
+It was intended that the division remain at Fort Sill only temporarily, with a new site for the division being chosen near Abilene in Texas, named Camp Barkeley.
 The division relocated to Camp Barkeley at the end of February 1941.

+At the time the division still retained its World War I square organization and consisted of the following units.